 - 3.4.1 The Applicant shall conduct the EIA study to address the environmental aspects of the activities as described in section 3.2 above.
 The assessment shall be based on the best and latest information available during the course of the EIA study.
-The Applicant shall include in the EIA report details of the construction and operational programme as well as approaches and methodologies for assessing environmental impacts of the Project.
-The Applicant shall clearly state in the EIA report the time frame, implementation programme and works programme of the Project and other concurrent projects, and assess the cumulative environmental impacts from the Project and interacting projects as identified in the EIA study. - 3.4.2 The EIA study shall follow the technical requirements specified below and in the Appendices of this EIA study brief.
+The Applicant shall include in the EIA report details of the construction and operational programme and methodologies for the Project.
+The Applicant shall clearly state in the EIA report the time frame and works programme of the Project and other concurrent projects, and assess the cumulative environmental impacts from the Project and interacting projects as identified in the EIA study. - 3.4.2 The EIA study shall follow the technical requirements specified below and in the Appendices of this EIA study brief.